theadeyemiolayinka/python-scripts/contributing.md

 Then create a folder in the src folder with your github username.
 Inside this folder, create another folder with the name of the issue you want to solve.

 Additionally, make sure to add a README describing your project and it's dependencies.
+[See a README example](https://github.com/theadeyemiolayinka/python-scripts/blob/main/src/Dellucifer/Colour-Detection-CV/README.md)

 Also, add a requirements.txt file to make installation easier

 Feel free to give the project a star.